amasky/ram/README.md

 ```

 ## Examples
-Training the model without LSTM takes a day with CPU
+Training the model without LSTM takes a day with CPU (reaches 96% accuracy)
 ![loss and accuracy](figure/ram_wolstm_log.png)

 Training the model with LSTM takes ??? with CPU
-(still searching for the hyper-parameters to get 98.71% accuracy on MNIST...)
+(still searching for the hyper-parameters to get the best accuracy in the paper...)